Cross-Training Classes

 Triple Threat Level 3 (Grades 2-5, 1 hour per week*) - Musical theatre dance skills applied to musical phrasing, independent application such as rounds and canons with understanding the impact of dramatic choices.

-Triple Threat Elite (Grades 8-12, 4 hours per week, audition required) - Trains multiple dance styles to build the actor’s understanding of musical theatre techniques.
+Elite Theatre Training (Grades 8-12, 4 hours per week*, audition required) - Intensive training in dance, vocals, drama and film acting.
 Recitative is added to understanding how to work with a score for timing, intention and the composer’s intentions.

 Drama (Grades 6-12, 1 hour per week*) - Acting techniques from the ground up.
 Finding reality is the actor’s job, learning how to be real on stage without adding caricature.